fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 8: The fat enemy
 Is fat bad?
 Of course not, but to say it's controversial within dietary advice is a huge understatement.
 Why is this?
 This week examines how the idea of fat and fat bodies became something to avoid.
 Given the midterm-ness of this week, we're not doing individual reading responses, just a weekly learning reflection that ties everything together.

-{% include alert.html class='warning' title='NO READING REFLECTIONS' text="
-No M/W reading responses due this week, but a slightly longer weekly reflection.
-"%}

 ### Mon 10/5